pedroetb/pedroetb-projects-fail2ban/README.md

 Two different services are needed because they work with different `iptables` *chains* (more info at <https://github.com/crazy-max/docker-fail2ban/blob/master/README.md#notes>) and have different deployment mode needs.

-Both are responsible for blocking different protocols unauthorized access and are able to notify events via email.
+Both are responsible for blocking unauthorized access by different protocols.

 ### fail2ban-input